shumaari/abc/Readme.md

-Test Project abc for Github Actions and Workflows
+# Test Project abc for Github Actions and Workflows

+## Checking functions and Pytest package for running tests